Dhghomon/easy_rust/README.md

 ## impl Trait

 `impl Trait` is similar to generics.
 You remember that generics use a type `T` (or any other name) which then gets decided when the program compiles.
-First a concrete type:
+First let's look at a concrete type:

 ```rust
 fn gives_higher_i32(one: i32, two: i32) {